 On November 26, 2014, Lufthansa filed a complaint in the United States District for the Western District of Washington.
 Lufthansa's complaint in this action alleges that AES manufactures, uses, sells and offers for sale a power supply system which infringes upon a U.S. patent held by Lufthansa.
 The patent at issue in the U.S. action is based on technology similar to that involved in the German action.
 On April 25, 2016, the Court issued its ruling on claim construction, holding that the sole independent claim in the patent is indefinite, rendering all claims in the patent indefinite.
 Based on this ruling, AES filed a motion for summary judgment on the grounds that the Court's ruling that the patent is indefinite renders the patent invalid and unenforceable.
 On July 20, 2016 the U.S. District Court granted the motion for summary judgment and issued an order dismissing all claims against AES with prejudice.
-Lufthansa has indicated that it will appeal the Court's dismissal to the U.S. Court of Appeals for the Federal Circuit.
+Lufthansa has filed an appeal with the United States Court of Appeals for the Federal Circuit.
 The Company believes that it has valid defenses to Lufthansa's claims and will vigorously contest the appeal.
-As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of July 2, 2016.
+As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of October 1, 2016.